SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 #### Phrase 3

 `limit pollution` was specified to avoid "pollution limits".
 The OSPAR convention is the Convention for the protection of the marine environment of the North-East Atlantic, and covers the prevention and elimination of pollution.
 The Water Framework Directive and Marine Strategy Framework Directives from the EU, and covers pollution and marine litter (respectively) as one of their topics.
+Global Programme of Action for the Protection of the Marine Environment from Land-based Activities is hosted by the UN environment program, and is an intergovernmental action program.

 `pollution` covers various kinds (e.g. noise pollution). `"effluent$" OR "runoff" OR "run off" OR "eutrophicat*" OR "ecotox*" OR "pesticide$"` will cover various types of pollution from agriculture and aquaculture.
 In this phrase, specific pollutants (e.g. `mercury`) do not need to be combined with `pollution or contamination`, because the action terms are all related to pollution.